witnet/witnet-toolkit/README.md

 ## 🔐 Security
 - Do not share your private keys.
 - Use trusted RPC endpoints when using third-party providers.
-- Disable "sensitive methods" on your Witnet node if willing to publish any of its  of the RPC ports.
+- Disable "sensitive methods" on your Witnet node if willing to publish any of its RPC ports.

 ## Documentation
 Learn more about Witnet, the $WIT coin and the Wit/Oracle framework for smart contracts at: